guillaumegete/dmg2pkg/README.md

 1. Get the Launchagent file (_net.gete.dmg2pkg.plist_).
 2. Install it in _~/Library/LaunchAgents_.
+3. Open the file and check the paths if you moved the file (especially, check the path to the `Dmg2Pkg.sh` script).
-3. Launch the file with : `launchctl load ~/Library/LaunchAgents/net.gete.dmg2pkg.plist`
+4. Launch the file with : `launchctl load ~/Library/LaunchAgents/net.gete.dmg2pkg.plist`
-4. Move your DMG file in the **Source_DMGs** folder.
+5. Move your DMG files in the **Source_DMGs** folder.
-5. Wait for a few seconds, and the new PKG files should appear in the _Packages_ folder and the DMG should move in the _Processed_DMGs_ folder automatically.
+6. Wait for a few seconds, and the new PKG files should appear in the _Packages_ folder and the DMG should move in the _Processed_DMGs_ folder automatically.

+If something weird happens (i.e. a package not generated), check _Activity.log_ file.
+All `quickpkg` logs should be redirected in it.